 There is more about my own experience of integrating VIG and psychoanalytic therapeutic work in my article, published in the May 2016 Bulletin of the Association of Child Psychotherapists: (LINK).

 This book provides a definitive introduction to VIG, with case studies: Kennedy, H., Landor, M. & Todd, L. (2011) ‘Video Interaction Guidance: A Relationship-Based Intervention to Promote Attunement, Empathy and Well-being’.
 Jessica Kingsley.

 Face-to-face or online

-I am available for therapeutic work in Bristol, with parents/carers and infant/children of all ages.
+I offer therapeutic work in Bristol, with parents/carers and infants/young children.
 VIG work can be done in the home or at a clinical practice room.
 VIG can also be done online – see below.

 Initially I meet with your family – or just with parent(s) – to hear your concerns, to explain how VIG works, and to understand what you would like to achieve (your ‘goals’).
 This initial session offers an opportunity to discuss any concerns you may have about film recording and how the ‘video’ will be used.

 I then meet with one parent and infant/child to film a few minutes of you engaging in an activity of your choice.
 If your child was not present at the initial meeting, I explain carefully what we are doing, invite the child to talk about any concerns and what they might hope to gain from the work.
 Older children can be helped to identify ‘goals’ too.The next session is a ‘Shared Review’ with the parent/carer (and may involve the child), to look at the ‘best moments’ of interaction which I have selected.
 In-between VIG sessions, I look carefully at the film recording to identify interactions we can learn from.
 Together we try to understand more about what is working well between you and your child.